ChrisBAshton/smartresolution-org/private/README.md

 # Amazon Web Services
 This readme provides instructions on how to deploy SmartResolution to AWS.

+Again, this is intended for private use.
+It is tailored specifically to installing SmartResolution to demo.smartresolution.org.

 ## Create your AWS instance

 * create an AWS account